Skip to main content

 This shifts the focus entirely from the model to the architecture.
 The intelligence of your agent is defined by the 'connective tissue' you build between your data silos.

 Most businesses have their data locked in rigid fortresses.
 Your CRM doesn't talk to your email, and your email doesn't know about your project management tools.
 To make agents work, you need to radically rethink this.
-You need to build a single, continuously updated context layer.
+You need to build a single, continuously updated context layer — the foundation of effective operations automation that gives AI true business awareness.
 This means your agent isn't just reacting to a static prompt; it's sitting on top of a live stream of your business reality.

 When you amplify an LLM with real-time access to your specific business context, the results are exponential.
 You stop getting generic, hallucinated advice and start getting high-signal, actionable intelligence.
 The agent becomes a partner because it knows what happened five minutes ago in that email thread you haven't read yet.